 - U.S. military service member assigned to active duty within Utah (Includes Utah National Guard and Active Reserves)

 - Immediate family member of a U.S. military service member currently assigned to active duty within the state of Utah

 - U.S. military veteran

 - Immediate family member of a U.S. military veteran who has separated within the last five years

 - Eligible person entitled to benefits under 38 U.S.C.
 Chapter 30, Montgomery G.I.
 Bill – Active-Duty Educational Assistance Program, or Chapter 33, Post 9/11 Educational Assistance Program

 - Utah resident away on active military duty taking only online classes at the University of Utah (including cases where the students is a spouse or dependent child)

 - An individual who maintains residency in Utah with an intent to return but who is serving on active duty in the US Armed Forces and is assigned outside of Utah (includes cases where the student is a spouse or dependent child)

-Utah System of Higher Education: Also known as USHE.
-The is the system of public colleges located in Utah.
+Also known as USHE, this is the system of public colleges located in Utah.
 Residency status at any of these intuitions can transfer between each other.

-Utah Domiciliary Tie Deadline: The point in time that a student must have established their domiciliary ties by.
-This includes their driver's license, vehicle registration, and voter registration.
+The point in time by which a student must have established their domiciliary ties.
+This includes their driver’s license, vehicle registration, and voter registration.
 It is important to note that this deadline is separate from any residency application deadline.